GoogleChrome/OriginTrials/developer-guide.md

   - To ensure that an experimental feature is not enabled too broadly, there are some additional checks on requests for subdomain tokens.
 Specifically, tokens will not be issued for origins found in the [Public Suffix List](https://publicsuffix.org/).
   - Subdomains do not apply to IP addresses.
 Tokens issued for IP addresses will only allow exact matching on origin, as before.
   - You can request a subdomain token by selecting the appropriate checkbox on the [trial signup form](http://bit.ly/OriginTrialSignup)
-  - These tokens will be accepted by earlier versions of Chrome (M54 and earlier).
-However, for earlier versions, the origin must match the token exactly to enable the feature.
-That means you can request subdomain tokens now, before Chrome M55 is available as a stable release.